-Looking for tips on how to write great title tags?
+Looking for tips on how to write killer SEO title tags?

-Title tags are an essential component of SEO that most people overlook.
+SEO title tags are an essential component of search engine optimization that most people overlook.

 However, getting them right can help you drive more clicks on search engine results pages (SERPs).